vaeyo/MediaServer-DockerComposeFiles/SETUP.md

+#### Disclaimer: This is a project I just started working on.
+Its a very basic concept thats not really that intricate so it will more or less work without any major issues.
+Good chance there are some small tweaks that need to be made here and there though.

+##### TO DO Still:
+   * Finish getting the rest of the compose files setup so there are options for each category.
+   * Check the created docker network and see improve
+   * Possibly automate some of creation/customizing similar to something like Atomic with automation and gui.

+##### The point/goal of this project is too hopefully help introduce people to docker-compose.
+Its an amazing tool that with one file and a simple ```docker-compose up``` command can take a fresh server to a fully automated home theater pc in minutes.
+However, I found the gap/learning curve between the initial docker run to docker-compose to be quite big and intimidating when I was initially learning.
+This hopefully will simplify it and help bridge that gap for other people as well.

 This setup provides each container a host directory for config files.
-Each app has its own docker-compose file in its directory and an env file if its environmental variables are excessive.
+Each app has its own docker-compose file in its directory and an environmental variable(.env) file if its anything app specific is necessary.
+This project lets you pick and choose the apps you want and then will combine the individual compose files youve chosen into one main compose file for your entire setup.

-I have a defined network which was mostly for the reverse proxy.
-It probably doesnt benefit in any way but you will have to create the network before container creation.

-            ```docker network create --driver=bridge media```
+This setup uses a named docker network to ensure all containers are on the same network.
+Prior to any container creation we need to create that network with ```docker network create --driver=bridge media```.

 My directory structure is like so.
 The compose file will make some of the folders but the folder structure can be created with this:

 ```